bocadilloproject/bocadillo/docs/getting-started/installation.md

 Note that you may have another version of Bocadillo installed.

-Now that you're all set up, go take a look at our [quickstart](./quickstart.md) guide to see some of Bocadillo's most delicious features.
+Now that you're all set up, you can take a look at our [quickstart](./quickstart.md) guide to see the basics of working with Bocadillo.